JWTHI/ULEF/README.md

 The ULEF score is calculated based on the weighted nearest neighbor graph which is constructed during the dimensionaltiy reduction using UMAP.
 The implementation is based on the original implementation of UMAP [2].

 ## Requirements
-This repository requires the UMAP python to be installed.
-According to [3], it can be installed trough `pip install umap-learn`, given that `numba`, `scikit-learn` and hence `numpy` and `scipy` are installed.
+This repository requires the UMAP for python to be installed.
+According to [3], it can be installed with `pip install umap-learn`, given that `numba`, `scikit-learn` and hence `numpy` and `scipy` are installed.

 The functions itself are implemented in MATLAB calling Python subfunctions.

 ## Examples
 ### Results on road infrastructure images
-The [images](../Data) used for the outlier detection are generated with a extension of the [openDRIVE tool](https://github.com/JWTHI/openDRIVE-Matlab).
-Here the route as in [1] is shown.
+The [images](/Data) used for the outlier detection are generated with an extension of the [openDRIVE tool](https://github.com/JWTHI/openDRIVE-Matlab).
+Here, the route as in [1] is shown.

-The [base dataset](../Data/MUC_B300_n) is used with one of the images in the [outlier dataset](A9_THI_Residential), generating the oulier score as indicated by the color  in the figure.
+The [base dataset](/Data/MUC_B300_n) is used with one of the images in the [outlier dataset](/Data/A9_THI_Residential), generating the outlier score as indicated by the color  in the figure.
 Running `main_scenario_route.m` will reproduce the figure.

 | <img src="Examples/route.png" width="410"> |